Start9Labs/documentation/site/source/guides/misc-guides/smtp.rst

     .. group-tab:: Gmail
         #.
 Open your **Google Security** by visiting `myaccount.google.com/security <https://myaccount.google.com/security>`_.

         #.
-You should have your **2-Step Verification** On.
+You should have your **2-Step Verification** on.
 If not, please configure it first by `visiting the 2-Step Verification <https://myaccount.google.com/signinoptions/two-step-verification>`_ section.

             .. figure:: /_static/images/misc/gmail_smtp/gmail-smtp-2step-verification.png
                 :width: 80%